-The exact causes of Dry Eye Syndrome are still being researched by the medical community, but it has been determined that Dry Eye Syndrome is a multi-factorial disease that has many causes, some inside of your body and and some outside of your body, such as your living and working environment.
+The exact causes of Dry Eye Syndrome are still being researched by the medical community, but it has been determined that Dry Eye Syndrome is a multi-factorial disease that has many causes, some inside of your body and some outside of your body, such as your living and working environment.
 Certain systemic diseases such as lupus, rheumatoid arthritis, or Sjögren’s Syndrome can cause also cause dry eyes.
 Some prescription medications and over the counter medicine can also lead to dry eyes.
-Some medications are known to cause dry eye are antihistamines, such as Benadryl, some blood pressure medications, and anti-depressants among many other.
+Some medications that are known to cause dry eye are antihistamines, such as Benadryl, some blood pressure medications, and anti-depressants among many others.
 Smoking can also put you at risk for developing Dry Eye Syndrome.

 - Dry eye drops – Certain over the counter drops can help relieve dry eyes in the short term.
 Artificial tears are available without a prescription and can be used as often as necessary for relief.

 - Lid hygiene – Your eyelids and the oil glands within your eyelids are an important factor in Dry Eye Syndrome.
-Your doctor will discuss options for treating your lids, which will in turn help you with your dry eyes.
+Your doctor will discuss options for treating your lids, which will, in turn, help you with your dry eyes.

 - Punctal Plugs – These plugs are inserted to help keep more of your natural tears on the surface of your eye.

 - Nutraceuticals or dry eye vitamins – Certain vitamins such as omega-3 supplements have been shown to significantly help Dry Eye Syndrome.
 In most cases, consistent, daily usage is required for good results.

 - Prescription medications – There are several prescription medicines such as Restasis and Xiidra that can now be used to treat dry eye